Hybrid Car Buying Guide

 In December 1999, the original two-door Honda Insight became the first hybrid gas-electric car to be introduced in the United States.
 Its funky teardrop design, and extra hybrid battery pack, gave consumers the impression that hybrids were futuristic and experimental.
 It was, after all, the SUV era.

 But more than a dozen years later, hybrids like the Insight and Toyota Prius, have become commonplace across the United States.
 And its technology has proven very reliable and durable.
-In fact, Toyota alone sold more than 1 million hybrids globally in 2012—and the four Prius models on the market are California’s most popular line of vehicles.
+In fact, Toyota alone commonly sells more than 1 million hybrids globally a year—and the four Prius models on the market are usually California’s most popular line of vehicles.

 Today, there are more than 40 hybrid models to consider, offered by nearly 20 different automotive brands.